ianlai/Algorithm-Python/README.md

 __2093__Minimum Cost to Reach City With Discounts.py __2154__Keep Multiplying Found Values by Two.py
-__2155__All Divisions With the Highest Score of a Binary Array.py
+__2155__All Divisions With the Highest Score of a Binary Array.py __2156__Find Substring With Given Hash Value.py
 =====================================
-Num of Python Practice:  326
+Num of Python Practice:  328

 =====================================